Akki0605/CDC_pipeline_kafka/README.md

-# Change Data Capture (CDC) Realtime Streaming with Postgres, Debezium, Kafka, Apache Spark, and Slack
+# Change Data Capture (CDC) Realtime Streaming with Postgres, Debezium, Kafka

 This project demonstrates an end-to-end implementation of Change Data Capture (CDC) for real-time data synchronization and streaming.
 The stack includes PostgreSQL, Debezium, Apache Kafka, Apache Spark, and Slack.